SIP Trunking • Last Updated 8/6/2024

 Setting up SIP trunking for your organization can seem like a daunting task, given the complexity of the technology and the myriad of configuration options available.
 If you'd like a little help navigating our Mission Control Portal, you can schedule a demo with a member of our team so you can get the most out of Telnyx from Day 1.

 If you'd prefer to go it alone—great!
-With Telnyx, you can get everything set up and start making and receiving calls over your SIP trunk with free testing credit in four easy steps.
 We’ve made this possible by building extensive tooling around getting started with SIP trunking, including guides to setting it up with the most popular PBX and softphone platforms.
 Here’s all you need to do to get started:

 1. Create an account with Telnyx.